emmettbutler/Heads-Up--Hot-Dogs/documents/gamecenter.rst

 The dictionary is loaded with game center's stored achievements when the app loads, so we know which the player has done already.
 The reporter class then contains a test for completion in the dictionary, and only if the achievement has not been completed is the score reported.
+This check happens within the ``reporter`` object's ``reportAchievementIdentifier`` method, so I don't have to worry about locking it externally.
 Obvioously, the dictionary gets updated each time an achievement is reported to game center.

 That pretty well alleviates the problem of reporting the same achievement multiple